-How much do tech companies spend marketing their technology?
+How much do tech companies spend marketing their technologies?
 How much do you spend?
 How much should you spend?
 Find out how you compare.
 Are big competitors outspending you?
 Probably.
 Do you need to match them?
-Probably not but, whatever you spend, be sure that growth - not just activity - is the result.
+Probably not but, whatever you spend, be sure that growth - not just activity - is the goal.

 In this post, we look at:

 - How they spend their budgets